EdVinyard/K8sSandbox/README.md

 Next Steps
 ===========

-1. Test the Cassandra client app connecting to a Cassandra server running in Minikube (via an exposed K8s Service, I think).
+1. Define the Java Spring application using YAML instead of Bash script.

-1. Deploy both the Java Spring application and Cassandra into **Minikube**.
+1. Rely on K8s ConfigMaps instead of env vars set at deploy-time.

 1. Deploy both the Java Spring application and Cassandra into **GCP**.